Reviewed by Dr Abbie Lam DVM

-Purring is a common vocalisation made by kittens and cats, yet the meaning and motivation behind a cat’s purr is a lot more complex than it seems.
+Purring is a familiar sound to any cat owner, yet its significance often holds more depth than what meets the ear.
 Discovering the meaning behind your cat’s vocalisations can help you communicate better and deepen your bond.

 Cats are surprisingly vocal animals, communicating with meows, trills, hisses, growls, yelps and shrieks.
 But perhaps the most enchanting and mysterious noise they make is the purr.
 There’s something relaxing – almost hypnotic – about this unique and frankly odd animal vocalisation.
 But what does it mean?